jfjlaros/bin-parser/README.md

 # General binary file parser
-This library aims at general binary file parsing by interpreting documentation of the file structure and the types used.
-It supports basic data types like integers, variable length (delimited) strings, dates, maps and bit fields (flags) and it can iterate over sub structures.
+This library aims at general binary file parsing by interpreting documentation of the file structure and data types.
+By default, it supports basic data types like integers, variable length (delimited) strings, dates, maps and bit fields (flags) and it can iterate over sub structures.
+Other data types are easily added.

+The file structure and the types are stored in YAML format.
+For practical purposes the structure is separated from the types, this way multiple file formats using the same types (within one project for example) can be easily supported without much duplication.

+The design of the library is such that all operations can be reversed.
+This is fully implemented in the Python version of the library.
+This means that fully functional binary editing is possible using this implementation; first use the reader to convert a binary file to a YAML representation, this representation is easily edited using a text editor, and then use the writer to convert back to binary.

+This idea is implemented in two languages; Python and JavaScript.
+All main development is done in Python, all reading functionalities have been ported to JavaScript.

 ## Why use this library?
 The challenge of parsing binary files is not a new one, it requires reverse